 If we, humans, do not regulate the growth of wild species in a reasonable and controlled manner, nature will do it itself and maybe in not such a responsible manner.
 For nature, diseases and predators are predominant means to maintain equilibrium.
 Or if the population becomes very large, the well-known survival of the fittest takes effect, by the perishing of weak animals e.g. in harsh winters.
 Today also traffic collisions are a considerable cause of death to wildlife.
 So we need to consider that starving, dying of a road accident or an infectious disease might be much more painful and torturous for the animal than to be culled.

-Cervo Volante only uses skins of animals which are being culled by way of sustainable, controlled and regulated hunt.
+Cervo Volante only uses skins of animals which are being harvested by way of sustainable, controlled and regulated hunt.
 Hunters are the link between wildlife administrations in the Swiss cantons and the fulfilment of the regulation plan.
 Every hunter has to pass a hunting exam and either buy a hunting licence or be a member of an association which leases the hunting ground.
 They are only allowed to hunt the amount and species prescribed in the hunting management plans for their specific hunting area.
 In order to waste as little as possible, it is almost a must to make the most of the high-quality skins which would otherwise be wasted.
 Just like in the old times when hunters used almost every part of the hunted animal: meat, fat, skin, fur, bone, sinew.
 As regards our products, they are produced with all due respect to animals and nature in mind.
 Therefore we treat the animal skins as ecologically as possible by using natural substances such as oak acorns or natural oils for the tanning process.
 We do our outmost that our customers can wear our boots, jackets and coats proudly and with clean conscience.

 Facts and Figures:

-Estimation of the population sizes in Switzerland1:
+Estimated population sizes in Switzerland1:

 Red deer: ~35’000, population increase

-Roe deer: ~ 120’000 – 140’000, population size difficult to estimate
+Roe deer: ~ 120’000 – 140’000, population size difficult to estimate’

 Wild boar: cannot be counted, road kills and hunting kills increasing